-An integrated lecture-laboratory approach to physical geology for non-science majors that will employ traditional and specimen approaches along with petrography and computer exercises.
+An integrated lecture-laboratory approach to physical geology for nonscience majors that will employ traditional and specimen approaches along with petrography and computer exercises.
 Geomorphology and structural geology will be integrated with basic map reading and will consider public debates on seismic risk analysis, coastal erosion, stream/flood control, and the influences these have on modern culture.
 (GEOL 1301)

 1308 Earth Science II (3-2-2)

 Prerequisite: GEOL 1307 or equivalent.

-An integrated lecture-laboratory approach to historical geology for non-science majors that will employ hand specimen and other techniques for the identification of fossils and will include major controversies involving the tempo and mode in evolution as well as discussion of the origin of life and coevolution of our planet and life on it.
+An integrated lecture-laboratory approach to historical geology for nonscience majors that will employ hand specimen and other techniques for the identification of fossils and will include major controversies involving the tempo and mode in evolution as well as discussion of the origin of life and coevolution of our planet and life on it.
 Exercises will teach principles of structure geology, sequence of events, fundamental stratigraphic concepts and graphic correlation.
 These various structural and stratigraphic analyses will be united in interpretation of geologic maps and their application to human culture.
-(GEOL 1302)

-1405 Physical Geology (4-3-3)

-Laboratory fee required: \$17.
+(GEOL 1302) 1309 Dinosaurs and the Mesozoic World (3-2-2) A paleobiological study of the reptiles popularly known as dinosaurs, along with the biotic and abiotic aspects of the environments during the time in which they lived.
+1405 Physical Geology (4-3-3) Laboratory fee required: \$17.